idibidiart/organicjs/README.md

 1. Chainable methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any arguments)

-2. Functions are allowed as property arguments and function's context is bound to component instance to allow for inter-dependent properties (properties that reference each other, e.g. someComponent.height(this.width() + 500)
+2. Functions, not just values, are allowed as property arguments and function's context is bound to component instance to allow for inter-dependent properties (properties that reference each other, e.g. someComponent.height(function() {return this.width() + 500})

-3. Closures, both by reference as well as self executing closures, are allowed as property arguments, allowing, in the former case, dynamic properties (where the returned property value is never static in such case)
+3. Closures, both by reference as well as self-executing closures, are also allowed as property arguments, allowing, in the former case, dynamic properties (where the returned property value is never static in such case)

-4. Functions are allowed as method arguments and their context may be bound to the element (for components with HTML or SVG elements) to handle DOM events, e.g. someComponent.on("click", handler) or someComponent.onClick(handler)
+4. Functions, not just values, are allowed as method arguments and their context may be bound to the element (for components with HTML or SVG elements) to handle DOM events, e.g. someComponent.on("click", handler) or someComponent.onClick(handler)

 5. "Provide/Consume" pattern allows for sharing of data and behavior between components, in a soft, decoupled manner, via Contextual Component Caching.